twitter/communitynotes/documentation/under-the-hood/download-data.md

 {% accordionItem title="2026-09-18 - New Note Status History column for PCRH"  %}

-- We've updated the open-source note status history dataset to add `timestampMillisAbovePcrhThreshold`, the time when a note first exceeded the Predicted Currently Rated Helpful (PCRH) scoring threshold.
+- We've updated the open-source note status history dataset to add `timestampMillisAbovePcrhThreshold`, the time when a note first exceeded the Probability Currently Rated Helpful (PCRH) scoring threshold.

 {% /accordionItem %}